 11.1 A casual employee is an employee who is engaged and paid as a casual employee.

 11.2 Casual loading

-Casual employees will be paid the percentage of the ordinary hourly rate prescribed in clause 24.1 (which includes a 25% casual loading) for the classification in which they are employed.
+Casual employees will be paid the percentage of the ordinary hourly rate prescribed in clauses 24.1 and 24.2 (which includes a 25% casual loading) for the classification in which they are employed.